Lynda Kay: Career

-Lynda Kay's most visible television appearance was in the fall of 2019, when she co-starred as herself in the Amazon Prime series Goliath, starring Billy Bob Thornton.
+Lynda Kay's most visible television appearance was in the fall of 2019, when she co-starred as herself in season 3 of the Amazon Prime series Goliath, starring Billy Bob Thornton.
 Her performance features songs from her double album Lynda Kay: Black & Gold, which came out on October 4, 2019.
 The album's first single is a never-before-released duet written and performed by Lynda Kay and Lemmy Kilmister (of Motörhead) entitled "The Mask.”

 Before pursuing a career in music, Lynda Kay had a genuine interest in using her legal education to work as an undercover FBI agent.
 However, she ultimately decided to pursue her comedic and theatrical leanings.

 An opportunity to appear in the CBS Series JAG brought Lynda Kay to Hollywood, and thereafter she was cast in numerous advertisements for such campaigns as Bell Telephone, Dell Computers, and Metallica.
 In 2000, Lynda Kay was cast in the dark cult comedy/horror anthology film Terror Tract which starred John Ritter, Bryan Cranston, Brenda Strong, and Will Estes.

 After an audition for a musical when the casting directors informed her she was not right for the role, but asked her to sing another song, Lynda Kay took that as a sign she should focus on music.
 Consequently, she created a cabaret show that evolved into a 3-year residency at the Atlas Supper Club (a venue behind the Wiltern Theater) with a 6-piece band requiring her to change costumes and characters 7–8 times a performance.

 By 2003, Lynda Kay's musical style was shifting back to her country roots, and she became a one-woman band calling herself the Lonesome Stranger.
 She taught herself guitar, began writing songs, created her signature suitcase kickdrum, and earned income busking on Venice Beach.